GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-114/index.md

 This experiment lets you pause execution and debug C and C++ code in Wasm apps, with all the debugging information available to you:

-- Your original source code, mapped using [DWARF](https://dwarfstd.org/) information.
+- Your original source code, mapped using [DWARF](https://dwarfstd.org/) debugging information.
 - Understandable function names in call stack.
 - Breakpoints support, and more.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/8COHSVU8nn1m9qjHH15z.png", alt="A Wasm application paused in the Debugger.", width="800", height="762" %}

-To test Wasm debugging, install the [C/C++ DevTools Support (DWARF)](goo.gle/wasm-debugging-extension) extension and step through the code in the [Mandelbrot demo](https://emscripten-dbg-stories.netlify.app/mandelbrot.html).
+To test Wasm debugging, install the [C/C++ DevTools Support (DWARF) extension](goo.gle/wasm-debugging-extension) and step through the code in the [Mandelbrot demo](https://emscripten-dbg-stories.netlify.app/mandelbrot.html).

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/abb3f72ab0c637a1da69fd663c380333e5b6a003 #}